-The Company assesses whether there is any indication that any non-current, non-financial asset or cash-generating unit may be impaired at least at each reporting date.
+The Company assesses whether there is any indication that a non-current financial asset or cash-generating unit may be impaired at least at each reporting date.
 If there is any indication of impairment, the asset's recoverable amount is estimated.